jlord/gs2geojson/readme.md

 1. In your Terminal type `gogogeo YOURSPREADSHEETKEY`
  * If you want to save the spreadsheet as a geojson file in the directory you're in type `gogogeo YOURSPREADSHEETKEY --save`
- * To pipe the data to you clipboard to paste somewhere else type:  `gogogeo YOURSPREADSHEETKEY | pbcopy`
+ * To pipe the data to you clipboard to paste somewhere else type `gogogeo YOURSPREADSHEETKEY | pbcopy`

 ### Push to GitHub and View